Vibrant freedom from Fremont to Ballard!

 Belltown & SLU did it, why not Frelard?
 While 2 out of 5 people in Seattle are low-income, only 1 in 5 newly built homes are affordable to them and their families (Seattle City Council Introduces New Affordable Housing Policy Options, Puget Sound Sage).
 This stark gap demonstrates why increasing supply through upzoning is crucial.
 South Lake Union and Belltown transformed from industrial/commercial areas into thriving mixed-use neighborhoods that retained affordability through the MHA (mandatory housing affordability) program, Frelard could do the same over the next few decades if we advocate for it.

-Small developers, such as homeowners, however, will construct additional housing for reasons aside from profit, such as housing friends and family (Transforming homeowners into landlords, UCLA).
+1. Small developers, such as homeowners, however, will construct additional housing for reasons aside from profit, such as housing friends and family (Transforming homeowners into landlords, UCLA).
+This can lead to overbuilding.

 N 39th St, near Evanston Ave N. View of construction expanding an apartment building.
 Upzoning would create more pressure on developers to build bigger and higher quality apartments for lower prices.

-In 1882 Chinese were banned from immigrating to Seattle.
-In 1917 all asians were banned.
-It wasn’t until 1943 that the Chinese Exclusion Act was repealed and 1952 that the Asiatic Barred Zone Act was repealed.
-The reason why Seattle’s majority is White today is due to explicitly racist policies.
+In 1882, Chinese were banned from immigrating to Seattle.
+In 1917 all Asians were banned.
+It wasn’t until 1943 that the Chinese Exclusion Act was repealed and in 1952 the Asiatic Barred Zone Act was repealed.
+Again, the reason why Seattle’s majority is White today is due to explicitly racist policies.
 (Repeal of the Chinese Exclusion Act, US Historian) (Anti-asian laws and policies, US National Parks)

 Meanwhile, in 1923, the introduction of zoning reinforced segregation by designating commercial areas based on the presence of minorities while limiting their housing options.
 (Seattle Zoning History, Medium).
 The Standard State Zoning Enabling Act (SZEA) was developed by the US Department of Commerce as a model for States to create their own zoning regulations (The white supremacist structure of American zoning law, Brooklyn Law Review).
 They were designed to maintain white wealth and exclude minorities from desirable neighborhoods.
 When the Supreme Court outlawed explicitly racial zoning in 1917, single-family zoning became the tool wealthy white homeowners used to block the development of affordable, higher-density housing that would have made neighborhoods accessible to racial minorities and working-class families (Racially restrictive covenant history, UW).